Fractal

 There is no way the world will build mini data centers where the customer exists, thus the need to run super computer speeds on tiny hardware.

-This is the world of the fully distributed app and Fractal Programming is its foundational programming technology.
+This is the world of the fully distributed app and Fractal Computing is its foundational programming technology.

 MicroApps assume they are operating on a compromised hostile network.
 Every microsystem instance has full security infrastructure built in.
 Microsystems never assume they are behind the “safety” of a corporate firewall.
 This security paradigm is designed for the age in which we find ourselves.